Modded-Android/.github/profile/README.md

 **<h3 align="left">Rapid Fire</h3>**

-- 💼 We currently working on: **💻 Developing an alternative to android and IOS**
+- 💼 We are currently working on: **💻 Developing an alternative to android and IOS**
 - 💬 Ask us about: **💡 Why we are doing this**
 - ⚡ Fun fact: **🎢 we once debugged a issue while on a roller coaster!**
 - 📂 Portfolio: **<a href="modded-android.dev" target="_blank">modded-android.dev</a>**